etpalmer63/WhatsUpDoc/_build/html/_sources/index.rst.txt

 *TODO:*

 * Add links to example documentation.
-* Summarize thoughts on some their Youtube tutorials.
+* Summarize thoughts on some their YouTube tutorials.
 * User-Developer differences.